-30 For routine follow up, the committee thought that in practice annual monitoring would take 31 place, or it may be patient led.
-For people that are on parenteral treatment, the committee 32 thought that there is almost no benefit of testing using total B12 therefore routine testing has 33 not been recommended.
+For follow up of people on long-term vitamin B12 treatment, the committee thought that in practice patient led follow up would be best.
+For people that are on parenteral treatment, the committee agreed that there is almost no benefit of testing using total B12, therefore routine testing has not been recommended.

-35 Resource impact
+Resource impact

-In terms of resource impact, the main change in practice relates to the potential increased use of MMA testing for people on oral B12 treatment who have continuing, or new symptoms related to B12 deficiency.
-This could potentially have a significant resource impact however the committee expressed the view that the benefit of using MMA testing would outweigh the testing costs.
-MMA testing costs could be offset by stopping further inappropriate investigations of other causes of symptoms and reducing primary care appointments.
-The committee also thought that MMA testing would improve people's quality of life by improving symptom control and reducing the risk of B12 deficiency complications and hospitalisations suggesting that MMA testing for monitoring people on oral B12 treatment who have continuing, or new symptoms is likely to be cost-effective.
-By not offering MMA retesting to people who have previously had an MMA test, this will limit testing and also limit resource impact.
+In terms of resource impact, the main change in practice relates to the potential increased use of further testing with serum MMA (or plasma homocysteine if serum MMA is not available) for people on oral B12 treatment who have new or worsened, symptoms related to B12 deficiency.
+This could potentially have a significant resource impact; however, the committee expressed the view that the benefit of using further testing would outweigh the testing costs.
+Further testing costs could be at least partially offset by stopping further inappropriate investigations of other causes of symptoms and reducing primary care appointments.
+The committee also noted that appropriate testing would improve people's quality of life by improving symptom control and reducing the risk of B12 deficiency complications and hospitalisations.
+This suggests that testing for monitoring people on oral B12 treatment who have worsening or new symptoms, is likely to be cost-effective.
+By not offering MMA retesting to people who have previously had an MMA test, it will limit testing and also limit resource impact.